Skip to Main Content

 2020 cycle

 The first 8 commissioners for California’s independent redistricting commission were chosen on July 2, 2020, and the remaining 6 commissioners were chosen on Aug.
 7, 2020.
+The details of the selection process can be found here and the final list of 2020 commissioners can be found here.

 It appears that the plans were not challenged in court.